mdxp-js/.github/profile/README.md

 - _Write_ your presentations in Markdown.
 - _Use_ React components, or even build your own.
-- _Create_ a consistent look and feel with Theme-UI.
 - _Present_ on any computer with a (modern) browser, by using the onepage build mode.
 - _Integrate_ it in any of your favourite web bundlers, static site generators, ...